-In this paper, we present a new model (Diffusion model) to automatically find multiscale embeddings of documents in a given corpus.
-Our method builds on recent work in harmonic analysis, in particular diffusion wavelets (Coifman & Maggioni 2006).
-Harmonic analysis is a well-studied area of mathematics, which traditionally uses Fourier analysis in continuous spaces.
+In this paper, we present a new diffusion model based approach that automatically and efficiently finds multiscale embeddings of documents in a given corpus.
+Our method builds on recent work in harmonic analysis, in particular diffusion wavelets [Coifman & Maggioni, 2006].
+Harmonic analysis is a well-studied area of mathematics, which includes Fourier analysis in continuous spaces.
 Recent work in harmonic analysis has turned to wavelet methods, which produce a multiscale analysis of functions at many temporal and spatial levels.
-Diffusion wavelets is a recent extension of wavelet methods to functions on discrete spaces like graphs.
-Unlike classical wavelets, in diffusion wavelets the basis functions at each level of the hierarchy are constructed by dilation using the dyadic powers of the matrix.
-The key strength of our approach is that it is completely data-driven, largely parameterfree and can automatically determine the number of levels of the topical hierarchy, as well as the topics at each level.
-To our knowledge, none of the competing methods (either parametric statistical approaches or linear algebra based) can produce a multiscale analysis of this type.
-Further, when the input term-term matrix is a diffusion operator, the algorithm runs in time approximately linear in the number of non-zero elements of the matrix.
-Different from the topic vectors learned from another linear algebra based method LSI, our topic vectors have local support.
+Diffusion wavelets (DWT) is a recent extension of wavelet methods to functions on discrete spaces like graphs.
+Unlike classical wavelets, in diffusion wavelets the basis functions at each level of the hierarchy are not predetermined, but need to be constructed by dilation using the dyadic powers of a diffusion matrix.
+One novel aspect of our work is that the DWT multiscale construction is on the variables, but not on the instances (as many previous applications of DWT have been).
+The key strength of the approach is that it is completely data-driven, largely parameter-free and can automatically determine the number of levels of the topical hierarchy, as well as the topics at each level.
+To our knowledge, none of the competing methods can produce a multiscale analysis of this type.
+Further, when the input termterm matrix is a "local" diffusion operator, the algorithm runs in time approximately linear in the number of non-zero elements of the matrix.
+In contrast to the topics learned from another linear algebra based method LSI, our topics have local support.
 This is particularly useful when the concept only involves a small group of words.
 We achieve multiscale embeddings of document corpora by projecting the documents onto such a hierarchical, interpretable topic space.

-Our approach is tested on three real world data sets: the NIPS (1-12) full paper data set, which is available at http://www.cs.toronto.edu/~roweis/data.html, the 20 NewsGroups data set, which is available at http://people.csail.mit.edu/jrennie/20Newsgroups and the TDT2 data set (http://projects.ldc.upenn.edu/TDT2).
-The results show that our diffusion model can successfully identify the structure of the collection at multiple scales.
+Our approach is tested on three real world data sets: the NIPS (1-12) conference full paper data set, which is available at www.cs.toronto.edu/~roweis/data.html, the 20 News-Groups data set (people.csail.mit.edu/jrennie/20Newsgroups) and the TDT2 data set (projects.ldc.upenn.edu/TDT2).
+The results show that the multiscale diffusion model can successfully identify the structure of each collection at multiple scales.

-Learning Topic Spaces
+2 Learning Topic Spaces

-Learning a topic space is in fact learning the topic vectors spanning the concept space.
+Learning a topic space means learning the topic vectors spanning the concept space.
 In a collection of documents (defined on a vocabulary with n terms), any document can be represented as a vector in \mathbb{R}^n , where each axis represents a term.
 The ith element of the vector can be some function of the number of times that the ith term occurs in the document.
 There are several possible ways to define the function to be used here (frequency, tf-idf, etc.), but the precise method does not affect our results.
 In this paper, we assume A is an $n \times m$ matrix whose rows represent terms and columns represent documents.

-Learning Topic Spaces using LDA
+2.1 Learning Topic Spaces using LDA

-Latent Dirichlet Allocation (LDA) (Blei, Ng, & Jordan 2003) is a widely used probabilistic topic model and the basis for many variants.
+Latent Dirichlet Allocation (LDA) [Blei, Ng, & Jordan, 2003] is a widely used probabilistic topic model and the basis for many variants.
 LDA treats each document as a mixture of topics, where each topic is a distribution over words in a vocabulary.
-To generate a document, LDA first samples a per-document distribution over topics from a Dirichlet distribution, and then it samples a topic from the distribution and a word from the topic.
+To generate a document, LDA first samples a perdocument distribution over topics from a Dirichlet distribution, and then it samples a topic from the distribution and a word from the topic.
 Documents in LDA are linked only through a single Dirichlet prior, so the model makes no attempt to find the distribution over topic mixtures.
 LDA is a "flat" topic model.

-Learning Topic Spaces using hLDA and others
+2.2 Learning Topic Spaces using hLDA and others